-All employees are entitled to a basic statement of their terms and conditions of employment which must be provided within 2 months of commencing employment.
-We recommend that a contract of employment is provided to employees to protect the business and clearly set out the relationship between the parties.
+All employees and workers are entitled to a written statement of their terms and conditions of employment which must be provided on or before the first day of commencing employment.
+For employees, we recommend that a contract of employment is provided to them to protect the business and clearly set out the relationship between the parties.

 Salary – Salary is usually paid in arrears in 12 equal monthly installments.
 It is compulsory for tax and national insurance payments to be deducted at source under a Pay As You Earn (PAYE) scheme.
 Individuals must be paid at least the national minimum wage or national living wage (“minimum wages”).
 The current national minimum wage rates are as follows:

 Sick Leave – Employees are not legally entitled to receive their salary whilst off sick.
-However, if the employee is ill for 4 or more days (including weekends), they would be entitled to Statutory Sick Pay which is currently £88.45 per week, this normally increases from 6 April each year.
-Statutory Sick Pay is reviewed on an annual basis.
-Please note that some companies will continue to pay salary for a specified amount of days per year on a discretionary basis.
+However, if the employee is ill for 4 or more days (including weekends), they would be entitled to Statutory Sick Pay.

-Holidays – 28 working days’ holiday must be provided as a legal minimum.
+Holidays – 28 working days holiday must be provided as a legal minimum.
 Normally the 28 days includes public holidays.
-In some instances custom and practice may assume longer holidays (e.g. 30 days per year or 33 days per year).
+In some instances, custom and practice may assume longer holidays (e.g. 30 days per year or 33 days per year).

-Disciplinary and Grievance procedure – In addition, the business should have a disciplinary procedure (to deal with performance or conduct issues arising) and a grievance procedure (to deal with employees’ complaints) in place and the rules applying to these are complex and change frequently.
+Disciplinary and Grievance procedure – The business should have a disciplinary procedure (to deal with performance or conduct issues arising) and a grievance procedure (to deal with employee complaints) in place and the rules applying to these are complex and change frequently.
 The disciplinary and grievance procedures need to be in line with the ACAS Code of practice for disciplinaries and grievances.

 Other items which might be considered for inclusion

-Probationary period; job description; reporting structure; benefits (such as private health insurance/death in service/pension contributions) details of incentives, bonuses or commissions should also be clearly defined.
-Confidentiality provisions, restrictions following termination and protecting the goodwill of the business should be considered and incorporated.
+The Job description, reporting structure, confidentiality provisions, restrictions following termination and protecting the goodwill of the business should be carefully considered and incorporated.

-The largest number of claims is for unfair dismissal, but an employee needs 2 years’ continuous employment to bring an unfair dismissal claim at the Employment Tribunal.
-In the UK employers must have a statutory or fair reason to dismiss the individual (conduct, capability, redundancy, retirement (about to be repealed), statutory illegality and “some other substantial reason”) and must follow a set statutory fair procedure to terminate employment (or even to discipline an employee).
+Unfair Dismissal - The most common claim is for unfair dismissal, but an employee needs 2 years’ continuous employment to bring an unfair dismissal claim at the Employment Tribunal.
+In the UK employers must have a statutory or fair reason to dismiss the individual (conduct, capability, redundancy, statutory illegality and “some other substantial reason”) and must follow a set statutory fair procedure to terminate employment (or even to discipline an employee).
 If this is not followed the individual may have a right to issue a claim that they have been unfairly dismissed.
-The maximum award for unfair dismissal is currently £78,962 or 52 weeks gross pay if lower.
+The maximum award for unfair dismissal is £93,878 or 52 weeks gross pay if lower.

-Discrimination: If an employee succeeds in a discrimination claim (for example, on the grounds of gender, race, age or disability) a Tribunal award is uncapped so can be very expensive.
+Discrimination - If an employee succeeds in a discrimination claim (for example, on the grounds of gender, race, age or disability) a Tribunal award is uncapped so can be very expensive.
 Unlike unfair dismissal claims, the employee does not need to have worked for the employer for a period of time to claim discrimination - discrimination claims can be brought pre-employment (during the recruitment process) or from day one of the employment.

-Maternity/Paternity leave: Maternity leave of up to 52 weeks is permitted in the UK, 39 weeks of which the employee will be entitled to Statutory Maternity Pay (SMP).
+Maternity/Adoption/Paternity/Parental leave: Maternity leave of up to 52 weeks is permitted in the UK, 39 weeks of which the employee will be entitled to Statutory Maternity Pay (SMP).
 SMP consists of 90% of the employee’s average weekly wage for the first 6 weeks and then either the prescribed rate or the earning-related rate, whichever is lower, for the remaining 33 weeks.
 The prescribed rate is currently £172.48 per week and the earnings-related rate is 90% of the employee’s normal weekly earnings.
 Please note that in the UK a pregnant woman can take a whole year off work and then is entitled to return to work in the same/similar role.

 Paperwork: Having appropriate offer letters, reference checks (including checking the employee is entitled to work in the UK – by seeing a passport or conducting an online right to work check using the government service).
-A full contract of employment is highly recommended.
+A full contract of employment